Rhain-U/milestone-project-2/README.md

 # Guac A Mole

-A fun Whack a mole game themed around Guac which is suitable for all ages.
+A fun Whack a mole game aimed at children between the ages of 6-10.

 [View the site from here.](https://rhain-u.github.io/milestone-project-2/)